-- Make sure providers are trained to deliver the specialty mental health services that the providers agree to cover. - Make sure that the specialty mental health services the MHP covers are enough in amount, length of time, and scope to meet the needs of Medi-Cal eligible beneficiaries.
-This includes making sure the MHP's system for approving payment for services is based on medical necessity and makes sure the medical necessity criteria is fairly used. - Make sure that its providers do adequate assessments of people who may receive services and that they work with people who will receive services to put together a treatment plan that includes the goals for the treatment and services that will be given. - Provide for a second opinion from a qualified health care professional within the MHP's network, or one outside the network, at no additional cost to you if you request it.
+- Make sure providers are trained to deliver the specialty mental health services that the providers agree to cover. - Make sure that the specialty mental health services Madera County Department of Behavioral Health Services covers are enough in amount, length of time, and scope to meet the needs of Medi-Cal eligible beneficiaries.
+This includes making sure Madera County Department of Behavioral Health Services' system for approving payment for services is based on medical necessity and makes sure the medical necessity criteria is fairly used. - Make sure that its providers do adequate

-- Coordinate the services it provides with services being provided to you through a Medi-Cal managed care health plan or with your primary care provider, if necessary, and make sure your privacy is protected as specified in federal rules on the privacy of health information. - Provide timely access to care, including making services available 24 hours a day, seven days a week, when medically necessary to treat an emergency psychiatric condition or an urgent or crisis condition. - Participate in the state's efforts to encourage the delivery of services in a culturally competent manner to all people, including those with limited English proficiency and varied cultural and ethnic backgrounds. - Your MHP must make sure your treatment is not changed in a harmful way as a result of you expressing your rights.
-Your MHP is required to follow other applicable federal and state laws (such as: Title
+- assessments of people who may receive services and that they work with people who will receive services to develop goals for the treatment and services that will be given. - Provide for a second opinion from a qualified health care professional within Madera County Department of Behavioral Health Services network, or one outside the network, at no additional cost to you if you request it. - Coordinate the services it provides with services being provided to you through a Medi-Cal managed care plan or with your primary care provider, if necessary, and make sure your privacy is protected as specified in federal rules on the privacy of health information. - Provide timely access to care, including making services available 24 hours a day, seven days a week, when medically necessary to treat an emergency psychiatric condition or an urgent or crisis condition. - Participate in the state's efforts to encourage the delivery of services in a culturally competent manner to all people, including those with limited English proficiency and varied cultural and ethnic backgrounds.

-VI of the Civil Rights Act of 1964 as implemented by regulations at 45 CFR part 80; the Age Discrimination Act of 1975 as implemented by regulations at 45 CFR part 91; the Rehabilitation Act of 1973; Title IX of the Education Amendments of 1972 (regarding education programs and activities); Titles II and III of the Americans with Disabilities Act); Section 1557 of the Patient Protection and Affordable Care Act; as well as the rights described here.

-You may have additional rights under state laws about mental health treatment.
-If you wish to contact your county's Patients' Rights Advocate, you can do so by: calling (559) 673-3508 or toll free 1 (888) 275-9779.
+- Madera County Department of Behavioral Health Services is required to follow applicable federal and state laws (such as: Title VI of the Civil Rights Act of 1964 as implemented by regulations at 45 CFR part 80; the Age Discrimination Act of 1975 as implemented by regulations at 45 CFR part 91; the Rehabilitation Act of 1973; Title IX of the Education Amendments of 1972 (regarding education programs and activities); Titles II and III of the Americans with Disabilities Act); Section 1557 of the Patient Protection and Affordable Care Act: as well as the rights described here.
+In other words, you should receive treatment, and must be free from discrimination. - You may have additional rights under state laws about mental health treatment.
+If you wish to contact your county's Patients' Rights Advocate, you can do so by calling (559) 673-3508 or toll free (888) 275-9779.